sandialabs/suncal/doc/Manual/manual.md

 The back end of the calculator can be installed and run as a Python package to allow greater flexibility in defining the calculations, loading input data, and processing the results.
 Running as a package allows for uncertainty propagation through arbitrary functions, curve fitting to any curve, and loading/saving data to any file format available to Python.
 It can also run uncertainty propagation calculations on complex valued (real and imaginary) measurement models natively.

-To install the Python package, open a terminal window in the uncertainty calculator source folder and run
+The Python package can be installed using pip:

+        pip install suncal

+or by downloading the source code, navigating to the source folder, and running:

         python setup.py install